ih0r-d/polyglot-adapter/core/README.md

 ## How it works
 - `PyExecutor` resolves the Python file name from the Java interface simple name using camelCase → snake_case.
 - It loads the script from the classpath under `resources/python/<file>.py`.
-- Optionally, it can fall back to a filesystem path defined by the system property `polyglot.py-resources.path` (default: `${user.dir}/src/main/python`).
+- If not found, it falls back to a filesystem path provided by `ResourcesProvider.get(Language.PYTHON)`:
+    - Default: `${user.dir}/src/main/python`
+    - Overridable: `-Dpolyglot.py-resources.path=/custom/path/to/python`
 - A `Context` is created using `PolyglotContextFactory(Language.PYTHON)`.
 - The top-level Python class is instantiated and mapped to the Java interface.
 - The requested method is invoked via reflection helpers in `CommonUtils`.